 On figure 8 is plotted the time history of the drag and the enstrophy in the cases 0, 2 and 5.
 It is clear that the passive control decreases these quantities as well as their amplitude, their frequency and their irregularities.
-The table 1 shows that the mean values of these two quantities are significantly reduced (more than 40%) except in the cases 1 and 3 because of the vertical jet already pointed out.
-The flow is also regularised as there is also a significant reduction of the $C{Lrms}$ for the same cases.
+The table 2 shows that the mean values of the drag coefficient are significantly reduced (more than 40%) except in the cases 1 and 3 because of the vertical jet already pointed out.
+The time-mean values of the drag coefficient given in this table are very close to the root mean-square of the drag coefficient C{Drms} as the permanent regime is achieved and the drag coefficient is always positive.
+The flow is also regularised as there is also a significant reduction of the C{Lrms} for the same cases.
 Consequently the vortex induced vibrations should be strongly reduced.
 In conclusion it appears that the position of the porous slices is very sensible and that for a good choice a significant improvement can be achieved by this passive control.

-All the results obtained at Re = 30000 are confirmed by simulations with a higher Reynolds number Re = 60000 as it can be seen on table 4 for cases 2 and 4. the drag values depend on the Reynolds number but the drag reduction is in the same range.
+All the results obtained at Re = 30000 are confirmed by simulations with a higher Reynolds number Re = 60000 as it can be seen on table 5 for cases 2 and 4. the drag values depend on the Reynolds number but the drag reduction is in the same range.
 We notice that the results for the symmetric case are this time better.

-Figure 9: Static pressure coefficient isolines for the flow around the square back Ahmed body in an open domain at Re = 30000.
+Figure 9: Time-mean static pressure coefficient C_p isolines for the flow around the square back Ahmed body in an open domain at Re = 30000.
 Case without control (left) and case with control by a permanent jet on top of the back (right).
+Dotted lines refer to positive values while solid lines refer to negative ones where the change in the quantity between each subsequent isoline is equal to 0.2.
+The thick solid line refers to the isovalue 0.0.